'Prey' takes the Predator franchise to the great plains, 300 years ago - NewsBreak

 A Japanese company finds a way for cats and dogs to beat the heat

-The manufacturer of maternity clothes came up with a wearable fan for cats and dogs.
-It's a mesh bodysuit with a tiny battery-operated fan attached to the back.
-Can they make one for humans next?.
-LEILA FADEL, HOST:.
 Good morning.
 I'm Leila Fadel.
-Japan, like much of the planet, is...
+Japan, like much of the planet, is sweltering under an intense summer heat wave.
+That's where a manufacturer of maternity clothes came up with a wearable fan for cats and dogs.
+It's actually a mesh bodysuit with a tiny battery-operated fan attached to the back.
+The president of Sweet Mommy says she got the idea while watching her pet Chihuahua grow exhausted while walking in the heat.
+Can we make one for humans next?

 IN THIS ARTICLE